From Couch Potato To Fitness Buff: How I Learned To Love Exercise

 "Feeling better isn't just this selfish, hedonic thing — it actually is fuel.
 I consider energy from taking care of yourself as essential fuel for the things that matter most in our lives."

-So if you've been sedentary, adding more movement into your day is a good place to start an exercise habit.
+If you've been sedentary, adding more movement into your day is a good place to start an exercise habit.
 Just grab that bottom rung.
-Remember: You have to start somewhere.
+Remember, you have to start somewhere.

-Like this article?
-Listen to it as a podcast.
-It's part of Life Kit, NPR's new family of podcasts for navigating your life — everything from finances to diet and exercise to raising kids.
-Sign up for the newsletter to learn more and follow @NPRLifeKit on Twitter.
-Email us at lifekit@npr.org.
-Follow NPR's Maria Godoy @mgodoyh.